“Paul, an apostle of Jesus Christ by the will of God, and Timothy our brother.”

 Paul hand-picked Timothy to serve with him.
-Timothy joined Paul on his second missionary journey at Lystra where he was reported to be effective in ministry (Acts 16:2).
+Timothy joined Paul on his second missionary journey at Lystra, where he was reported to be effective in ministry (Acts 16:2).
 Thereafter they were almost inseparable.
 Wherever Paul went, he took Timothy.
 Wherever Paul could not go, he sent Timothy.
-“Now if Timothy comes, see that he may be with you without fear; for he does the work of the Lord, as I also do” (I Cor.
+“Now if Timothy comes, see that he may be with you without fear; for he does the work of the Lord, as I also do” (1 Cor.
 16:10).
 Paul personally polished him as a leader.
-He wrote I & II Timothy to this young pastor.
+He wrote 1 & 2 Timothy to this young pastor.

 Timothy was a spiritual “brother.”
 He belonged to the family of God.
 He was not a physical relation to Paul.
 “Brother” also indicates that he does not share apostleship with Paul.
 He is a “brother,” not an “apostle.”

 What kept Paul and Timothy together?
-They had nothing in common.
+First, they had nothing in common.
 Paul was much older than Timothy (Philemon 9).
-In I Timothy Paul said, “Let no man despise your youth.”
-Usually, people who have a large age gap do not remain together for very long unless they are relatives These two were poles apart in their family background.
-Paul was a pure blood Jew (Phil.
+In 1 Timothy, Paul said, “Let no man despise your youth.”
+Usually, people who have a large age gap do not remain together for very long unless they are relatives.
+Second, these two were poles apart in their family background.
+Paul was a pure-blood Jew (Phil.
 3:5).
-Timothy was half Jew, half Gentile.
+Timothy was half-Jew, half Gentile.
 His father was a Gentile (Acts 16:3).

 They were poles apart in their education.
 They were not on the same plane.
 Paul had a graduate degree.
 He sat at the feet of Gamaliel.
 There is no record of any formal training of Timothy.

 God breaks down the natural barriers between people.